ASUCICREPO/CurbPHX/README.md

 # Overview
-The City of Phoenix and the [Arizona State University Smart City Cloud Innovation Center Power by AWS](https://smartchallenges.asu.edu/)(ASU CIC) are coming together to develop a complete sidewalk data inventory.
-A sidewalk inventory is a data bank with a collection of attributes about the sidewalk, including height, width, condition, existence of ramps and curb cuts and the presence of obstructions such as street furniture.
-The City of Phoenix will use this data to better understand and improve pedestrian mobility and safety and improve curb and sidewalk management.
+The [City of Phoenix - Street Transportation Department](https://www.phoenix.gov/streets) and the [Arizona State University Smart City Cloud Innovation Center Power by AWS](https://smartchallenges.asu.edu/)(ASU CIC) are coming together to develop a tool that can build a complete sidewalk data inventory.
+A sidewalk inventory is a data bank with a collection of attributes about the sidewalk.
+In this project, we tackle the problem of identifying the different types of sidewalk which are attached sidewalks, detached sidewalks and places where there are no sidewalks.
+The City of Phoenix - Street Transportation department will use this data to better understand and improve pedestrian mobility and safety to improve sidewalk management.

 # Description

 ## Problem
 As one of the the fastest growing cities in the United States, Phoenix has a constant need to update its sidewalk inventory to include new developments.
 The City has the opportunity to expand the data sets used to understand the location and condition of sidewalks and curb ramps.
 Access to sidewalk data makes it possible to identify and prioritize funding for infrastructure investments.
 A sidewalk data layer supports the ability to measure the impact of projects on the City’s sidewalk and ramp network.
-Residents and staff also benefit from an ability to provide input on hazards identified on the sidewalks.
 A sidewalk layer also helps to identify areas of need and support the use of mobility resources.

 ## Approach
 Working together, the City of Phoenix and the CIC envisioned a new solution: CurbPHX.
-CurbPHX is a comprehensive digital inventory of all sidewalks and curb ramps in the city.
-This data bank can record features such as width, obstruction, curb height, or other accessibility issues.
+CurbPHX is a comprehensive digital inventory of all sidewalks in the city.

-An initial data set composed of images of sidewalk and curbs will be constructed and further data will be crowdsourced from the citizens themselves as areas needing improvement in their community are identified.
+An initial data set composed of images of sidewalk will be constructed with the help of aerial drone imagery provided by third party vendors such as [Eagleview](https://www.eagleview.com/).
+These images are then processed with [AWS Rekognition](https://aws.amazon.com/rekognition/) using our cloud infrastructure to create the sidewalk inventory which can be viewed on our Google Maps Overlay and [ArcGIS](https://www.arcgis.com/index.html).
 The ASU CIC envisions a machine learning and geographic information system (GIS) framework that can process the high amounts of data.
 With the ability to collect, analyze, and store data on Phoenix’s sidewalk network, the City of Phoenix will be able to effectively identify areas that need repair and improve pedestrian safety and mobility.

 ## Architecture Diagram